The Ashes

 England's men struggle to compete.
 The rivalry fundamentally existed because actually the teams were quite evenly matched.

-So if Warrington kept winning you know year after year it would fizzle out really it would stop being a spectacle and in fact in the quite recently in the 1990s when australia kept winning against england it became a bit of a turn off for everyone it wasn't much fun to watch because australia would always win
+And in fact, quite recently in the 1990s, when Australia kept winning against England, it became a bit of a turn off for everyone.
+It wasn't much fun to watch because Australia would always win.

 Then, after nearly two decades of Australian dominance for the men, the summer of 2005 reignites the ashes like never before.